CULTURAL MANAGEMENT ACADEMY, BUCHAREST, 2-6 July 2018

 ARCUB and Bucharest Municipality

-and in cooperation with Goethe-Institute Bulgaria, Goethe-Institute Thessaloniki and Goethe-Institute Sarajevo
+and in cooperation with the Goethe-Institute Sofia, Goethe-Institute Thessaloniki and Goethe-Institute Sarajevo.